arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 ### Getting Started - Arduino Web Editor

-All Arduino® devices work out-of-the-box on the Arduino® Web Editor **[3]** by just installing a simple plugin.
+All Arduino devices work out-of-the-box on the Arduino Web Editor **[3]** by just installing a simple plugin.

-The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards and devices.
+The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards and devices.
 Follow **[4]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino IoT Cloud

-All Arduino® IoT enabled products are supported on Arduino® IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches

-Sample sketches for MKR Vidor can be found either in the “Examples” menu in the Arduino® IDE or the “MKR Vidor Documentation” section of Arduino® **[5]**.
+Sample sketches for MKR Vidor 4000 can be found either in the “Examples” menu in the Arduino IDE or the “MKR Vidor Documentation” section of Arduino **[5]**.

 ### Online Resources

-Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[6]**, the Arduino® Library Reference **[7]** and the online store **[8]** where you will be able to complement your MKR Vidor product with additional extensions, sensors and actuators.
+Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[6]**, the Arduino Library Reference **[7]** and the online store **[8]** where you will be able to complement your MKR Vidor 4000 product with additional extensions, sensors and actuators.

 </div>

 ## Mechanical Information

 ### Board Dimensions

-MKR Vidor board dimensions and weight are the following:
+MKR Vidor 4000 board dimensions and weight are the following:

 <div style="text-align:center;">
   <table>